tetsushijp/AEP-Hands-on-Labs/labs/fsi6/CJA/Dashboards.md

 1. Let's start building a dashboard.
 2. Ensure that the "DV 001" Data View is selected in the Data View selector
-3. Set Reporting Date Range to May 13-20, 2020 from table below and click "Apply".
+3. Set Reporting Date Range to March 18-30, 2020 from table below and click "Apply".

 <kbd><img src="./images/CJA-FIGURE1.png"  /></kbd>